robpomeroy/A-Home-for-Mo/content/homepage/about-me.md

 Mum and Dad tell me I'm very brave.

 I love being with my friends and family - especially my brother James.
-He has severe learning difficults and is on the autistic spectrum.
+He has severe learning difficulty and is on the autistic spectrum.
 He makes me laugh.
 Like a lot of identical twins, we have a very special bond.